 If you have any queries or concerns, please see the Immigration Service website.

 I have submitted an application for a Tier 4 visa overseas using a Warwick CAS but am still waiting for a decision, can I enrol online?

-No. You will not be able to enrol online until your application has been approved and you have been issued with a temporary travel visa which you can use to travel to the UK.
+No, you will not be able to complete online course registration until your application has been approved and you have been issued with a temporary travel visa which you can use to travel to the UK.

 I have applied for a Tier 4 visa from inside the UK using a Warwick CAS and am waiting for a decision on my application, can I enrol online?

 If you are waiting for a decision from the Home Office on a visa application submitted inside the UK you may still be able to enrol online before the outcome of the application is known.

 You will need to notify the immigration service of your in-progress application and provide evidence that the application was made in-time.

 An International Student Adviser will then assess your eligibility to complete online course registration and ensure that we have all the documentary evidence needed to satisfy Home Office requirements while your visa application is in progress before facilitating your online enrolment.